HNLMS Adolf van Nassau (1861): Third Mediterranean cruise

-In late April there was a rumor that the Adolfs commander J.E. de Man was a possible candidate for Secretary of the Navy.
+In late April there was a rumor that the Adolf's commander J.E. de Man was a possible candidate for Secretary of the Navy.
 On 30 June 1868 the Adolf and the Metalen Kruis were decommissioned.
 However impressive the Adolf might have appeared in her recent travels, the actual value that the Dutch attached to the Adolf was shown during the mobilization of 1870.
 In July 1870 the Dutch navy had her armored ships ready but held the four newest steam frigates in reserve.
 The Adolf was put in repair, but the attention given to armored ships did not allow to press these repairs.
 By late October 1872 a raise in the naval budget included money for the final repairs on the machinery of the Adolf, which was not yet installed on board.